 Judy East, Director (573)438-4363 (before 3 pm) or (573)438-2156 ext 43 (after 4pm)

-A: Spring textbooks will be available on line the week of December 3rd.
-Spring textbook sales begin at the main campus bookstore (including on line order pick-up) January 7th.
+A: Spring textbooks will be available on line on or about December 1st.
+Spring textbook sales begin at the main campus bookstore (including on line order pick-up) January 5th.

 Q: What should I do if I register early and decide not to attend MAC?

-A: You need to complete a “Withdrawl/Exit Form” and submit it to the Registrar’s Office.
+A: You need to complete a “Withdrawl/Exit Form” and submit it to the Business Office.
 This form is available on the Park Hills campus and at any Outreach Center.
-Failure to complete this form will result in your being liable for fees and may result in “Fs” being recorded on your permanent record.
+Failure to complete this form will result in your being liable for fees and may result in “F” being recorded on your permanent record.

 Q: Whom do I contact if I have any difficulties with registration or have questions about registration?